cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationAbstract.rst

    :param vm: the candidate vm
    :return: the host power consumption after the supposed VM placement or 0 if the power consumption could not be determined

-getPowerAfterAllocationDifference
+getPowerDifferenceAfterAllocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected double getPowerAfterAllocationDifference(Host host, Vm vm)
+.. java:method:: protected double getPowerDifferenceAfterAllocation(Host host, Vm vm)
    :outertype: VmAllocationPolicyMigrationAbstract

    Gets the power consumption different after the supposed placement of a VM into a given Host and the original Host power consumption.